hiveot/hub.capnp/docs/README-TD.md

 The provided example shows an HTTP POST to write a property.

 In WoST an important constraint is that form operations that define HTTP operations on the Thing device are prohibited.
 Things don't run servers and can therefore not respond to HTTP commands.
-What is possible is a form describing a MQTT topic on the Hub message bus, on which the device publishes or subscribes.
+What is possible however is a form describing a MQTT topic on the Hub message bus, on which the device publishes or subscribes.
 Also allowed are forms that describe additional help information that is provided via an external http server.

+This is tbd as the whole idea of forms and how they should be used is kinda murky.

 ### SecuritySchema 'scheme' (1)

 In WoST all authentication and authorization is handled by the Hub.
 Therefore, the security scheme section only applies to Hub services and does not apply to WoST Things.

-### SecuritySchema 'scheme' (2)
-Spec: any type, one of ...
-WoST: The [combo scheme](https://www.w3.org/TR/wot-thing-description11/#combosecurityscheme) is not supported

-Rational: combo is too vague and complicated to know how to implement and test it.
-The problem it solves seems rather theoretical.
-Lightweight Things are unlikely to implement this complexity.
-Higher powered Things are more likely to implement additional regular security schemes, making it unnecesary.
-Also a concern is that ambiguity in security schemes increase the risk of vulnerabilities.

-Recommendation: Remove it in favor of more explicit schema if needed.
-If an 'allof' combo is really needed then define this combo as a separate schema.

-# WoST REST API
+# REST APIs

 WoST compliant Things do not implement servers.
 All interaction takes place via WoST Hub services and message bus.

-WoST services can provide a web API.
+Therefore this section only applies to Hub services that provide a web API.
 For example, the Directory Service and Provisioning Service provide web API's.

 Hub services that implement a REST API follows the approach as described in Mozilla's Web Thing REST API](https://iot.mozilla.org/wot/#web-thing-rest-api).